darekf77/taon/README.md

 ## BROWSER VERSION

-The result for browser will be like below:
+The result for browser client will be like below:

 - Typeorm isomorphic ENTITY in browser version:
 ```ts